toaomatis/AutoffOffice/README.md

 ![Power Automate - Disable Automatic Replies](images/pa_disable-automatic-replies.png)

 ### Finalize
-There is a neat `Flow checker` that will give you an early warning or error in case of faults in your script.
+There is a neat `Flow checker` that will give you an early warning or error in case of faults in your flow.

 ![Power Automate - Flow checker](images/pa_flow-checker.png)